For full admission, students must have the following:

 Educational Perspectives (EP)

-Evaluations from any other company will not be accepted.
-Please contact the evaluation company for information on payments, fees, and timelines.
+Students will be informed as quickly as possible if this step will be required.
+If it is, please contact the evaluation company for information on payments, fees, and timelines.

 The required documents vary based on the country in which a degree was earned.
 Please visit the International Admission website for specific documentation and instructions for your country of education.

-If you wish to be considered for a Teaching Fellowship with tuition waivers and stipend of $22,000 and a $1,500/year subsidy to help defray cost of living expenses such as the purchase of health insurance, rent, or other out of pocket expenditures, you must apply to the M.A./Ph.D. program (even if you do not yet have a M.A.).
-There is no funding available for the terminal M.A. program, and except under extraordinary circumstances, a student in the terminal M.A. program cannot be accepted into the Ph.D. program.
+If you wish to be considered for a Teaching Fellowship with tuition waivers and stipend of $22,000 and a $3,000/year subsidy to help defray cost of living expenses such as the purchase of health insurance, rent, or other out of pocket expenditures, you must apply to the MA/PhD program (even if you do not yet have an MA).

-DePaul University will be closed from the end of business day 12/23/16 to 1/2/17.
+Most years, DePaul University will be closed from the end of business day before Christmas Eve until the beginning of the business day on January 2.
 Please do not send materials via UPS, Fed Ex or any other courier service during this Holiday break.
-It is best to send via regular mail or wait until the University reopens on 1/2/17 at which time UPS, Fed Ex and other courier services can delivery without difficulty.
+It is best to send via regular mail or wait until the University reopens on January 2 at which time UPS, Fed Ex and other courier services can delivery without difficulty.

 Do not send your application materials directly to the Philosophy Department.

 Select applicants will be invited by the graduate director to visit campus in early March.
-Offers of admission and funding are generally made in mid-March.
-If you have not heard concerning your application by the end of March, you may contact the philosophy graduate recruitment director, professor Sean Kirkland, at email@example.com
+The first round of offers of admission and funding are generally made in early February, though a waitlist is also compiled at that time and final offers may be made as late as April.
+If you have not heard concerning your application by the end of March, you may contact the Director of Graduate Studies in Philosophy, Professor Sean D. Kirkland, at firstname.lastname@example.org ffor further information.
+Specific inquiries concerning the graduate programs should be addressed to him as well.